-PCOS-Struggle You might have somewhere come across the term Polycystic Ovarian Syndrome (PCOS).
+You might have somewhere come across the term Polycystic Ovarian Syndrome (PCOS).
 PCOS has evolved as a common problem among most women in recent times.
 It is a type of hormonal change in women.
 PCOS and pregnancy are strongly linked.
-But before knowing the relation of PCOS with pregnancy, it is important for you to know what PCOS actually is.
+Before understanding how PCOS affects pregnancy, you should first know what PCOS actually is.

 What is PCOS?

 PCOS is a type of hormonal imbalance that affects women.
-Polycystic Ovarian Syndrome actually refers to a condition in which the ovaries produce more mare male hormones, androgens, higher than the normal level.
-If you are experiencing irregular menstrual periods or abnormal weight gain or excessive body and face hair, then there is a chance that you may be diagnosed with PCOS.
+Polycystic Ovarian Syndrome (PCOS) is a condition in which the ovaries produce higher-than-normal levels of male hormones called androgens.
+If you experience irregular menstrual periods, abnormal weight gain, or excessive body and facial hair, you may have PCOS.
 Some other symptoms of PCOS include thinning or even balding of head hair, high blood pressure, dandruff, skin tags, and insulin resistance.

 PCOS and Pregnancy

 For a woman diagnosed with PCOS, becoming pregnant is challenging.
-When you are diagnosed with polycystic ovarian syndrome, your body will not be able to produce the required hormone that is essential for regular ovulation.
+When doctors diagnose polycystic ovarian syndrome, your body cannot produce the hormones required for regular ovulation.
 The lack of the necessary hormones does not allow the eggs within the ovary to fully mature.

 PCOS and pregnancy chances are inter-related.
 The high levels of male hormones in the case of PCOS prevent the release of eggs, leading to fertility issues in women.
 PCOS can increase the risk of complications during pregnancy, including miscarriage, premature birth, high blood pressure, and gestational diabetes.
 With PCOS, it also takes longer for a woman to become pregnant.